 It would help if you remembered that asthma is an open-ended condition that needs regular control and treatment.
 Taking control of your treatment can make you feel more in control of your life.

 One of the preventative ways is getting the vaccine for influenza and pneumonia.
 Vaccinations can prevent flu and pneumonia from triggering asthma and asthma attacks.

-Many allergens and irritants —starting from pollen and mold to cold air and air pollution — can trigger asthma attacks.
-Learn what causes or worsens your asthma, and make sure you avoid the triggers.
+Many allergens and irritants, from pollen and mold to cold air and air pollution, can trigger asthma attacks.
+Learn what causes or worsens your asthma, and avoid the triggers.

-Also, if you exercise to improve the appearance of your sunken chest, the risks of getting an exercise trigger asthma increases.
+Also, if you exercise to improve the appearance of your sunken chest, the risk of getting exercise-triggering asthma increases.